 We do not have any products approved for sale, we have not generated any revenue and have incurred net losses in each reporting period since our company's formation in 2016.
-We have funded our operations primarily from the sale and issuance of redeemable convertible preferred stock and convertible promissory notes.
+We have funded our operations primarily from the sale and issuance of redeemable convertible preferred stock, convertible promissory notes and the sale of our common stock in our IPO.
 For the years ended December 31, 2019 and 2018, our net losses were \$4.7 million and \$1.3 million, respectively.
-For the six months ended June 30, 2019 and 2020, our net losses were \$2.6 million and \$5.2 million, respectively.
-As of December 31, 2019 and June 30, 2020, we had an accumulated deficit of \$6.0 million and \$11.2 million, respectively.
+For the twelve months ended December 31, 2020, our net losses were \$26.8 million.
+As of December 31, 2020 and December 31, 2019, we had an accumulated deficit of \$32.8 million and \$6.0 million, respectively.
 Additionally, the net losses we incur may fluctuate significantly from quarter to quarter such that a period-to-period comparison of our results of operations may not be a good indicator of our future performance.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 We expect that it will be a few years, if ever, before we have a product candidate ready for commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance and commercialize, if approved, our product candidates.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our accumulated deficit and working capital.